Fenbendazole and Ivermectin for Lung Cancer Success Stories: 23 Case Reports Compilation (September 2025 Edition)

 - Statements on this website have not been evaluated by the Food and Drug Administration.
 The contents of this website is for educational and informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis or treatment.

 - Please do not consider this guide as personal medical advice, but as a recommendation for use by professional providers.
 Consult with your doctor and discuss with her/him.
-Our aim here isn't to replace your doctors' advice.
-It is intended as a sharing of knowledge and information.
 Do take note that cancer is a continuous struggle between the immune system and the cancer cells.
 Cancer treatments are meant to assist the immune system in this battle.
 Any potential treatment—whether conventional or complementary—must be evaluated on a case-by-case basis, with careful consideration of the benefit-risk ratio to ensure both safety and efficacy.

 - The case reports presented reflect the real-life experiences and opinions of other readers or users of the website.
 The experiences of those readers or users are personal to those particular readers/users and may not necessarily be representative of all readers/users.
 We do not claim, and you should not assume, that all other readers/users will have the same experiences.
 Do you own research, consult with relevant medical professionals before attempting to self-treat for any condition.